monostable/monostable.github.io/presentations/fosdem2018-designing-pcbs-with-code/presentation.md

 - To SKiDL I contributed a bit of code to output Graphviz graphs
 - If you don't know graphviz, it's quite a nifty tool to draw graphs without actually having to draw them
 - So it's a sort of programmatic description of graphs
 - So I tried to make this similar to schematics, but it's obviously a bit different

 ---

-### PyCircuit
+### pycircuit

 <div style=display:flex;justify-content:center>
 <img style=height:500px; src=../images/pycircuit_graph.png />